tacman/msgphp/docs/cookbook/configuring-doctrine-orm.md

     See the [reference](../reference/doctrine-identifier-types.md) page for all available identifier types provided per domain

+!!! note
-Note when using an identifier that is able to calculate a value upfront the `@ORM\GeneratedValue()` is not necessary.
+    When using an identifier that is able to calculate a value upfront (e.g. UUIDs) the `@ORM\GeneratedValue()` is not necessary

+!!! info
+    [Read more](../infrastructure/doctrine-dbal.md#domain-identifier-type) about the Doctrine domain identifier type

+### Custom Identifiers

 In case a custom implementation is used it should be configured accordingly: